ngadimin51/seven-html-free/README.md

 Happy coding with Seven HTML Free!

-try to change this source into nextjs tempate [github](//https://github.com/ngadimin51/seven-next)
+I just try to change this source into nextjs tempatle Check this out [github](//https://github.com/ngadimin51/seven-next)